SparqNet/sparq-gitbook/precompiled-contracts/creating-a-dynamic-contract-advanced.md

 #endif // ERC20WRAPPER_H
 ```

-Here, we recreated the contract's functions but also added a few extra functions (explained on the previous sections).
+Here, we recreated the contract's functions but also added a few extra functions (explained in the previous sections).
 In short, we create:

 * Two constructors - one for creating the contract from scratch, and another for loading it from the database - and the destructor
 * The `ConstructorArguments` tuple, `registerContract()` and `registerContractFunctions()` functions for proper contract registering (notice that the tuple is required, even though it's empty)